 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Works Aware of scope of Practices within scope of Recognizes own clinical collaboratively with other all practice of MFTs and MFT, makes appropriate contributions within an other stakeholders as they identifies other referrals, and attends to interdisciplinary system of intersect in client care. persons and other stakeholders, care; engages family professionals whether or not present. members and other significant to the significant persons. case.
+Works Aware of scope of Practices within scope of Recognizes own clinical collaboratively with other all practice of MFTs and MFT, makes appropriate contributions within an other stakeholders as they identifies other persons and referrals, and attends to other stakeholders, interdisciplinary system of care; engages family intersect in client care. professionals significant to the whether or not present. members and other significant persons. case.